viscid-hub/Viscid/doc/functions.rst

 Math
 ~~~~

 These functions will by accelerated by Numexpr if it is installed.
+All functions below are also available from the `viscid` namespace.

 .. cssclass:: table-striped